LacunaOmnibus/MontyLacuna/doc/scripts/send_excavs.rst

 spectacularly.
 The law-checking ability should be coming to US1 soon, at which point this will work there.

-Sends out excavators from a planet to the nearby planets of whatever type or types you want to excavate.
+Sends out excavators from one of your colonies to the nearby planets of whatever type or types you want to excavate.
 This does not build excavators for you; you have to have those ready to go before running this; see :ref:`build_ships` if you haven't got excavators ready to go yet.

     >>> python bin/send_excavs.py -tp33 -t p35 Earth